vuphamatl/get-clean-data/CodeBook.md

 # Identifiers

 - SubjectID: the participant's ID number
-- Activity: what the participant was doing when the measurements were taken -- WALKING
+- Activity: what the participant was doing when the measurements were taken (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, or LAYING)
--- WALKING_UPSTAIRS
--- WALKING_DOWNSTAIRS
--- SITTING
--- STANDING
--- LAYING

 # Measurements